mr-bt/manager.README/README.md

 ## What’s a great culture to me

-* A commercial sustainable people-first culture.
+* A commercially sustainable people-first culture.
 * A diverse and inclusive culture.
 * We have a strong sense of ownership and belonging.
 * We stay honest to the company vision, mission and core values at all times.